vrischmann/sketch/README.md

 adds them to the chat box, and, when you hit send, Sketch goes to work addressing your comments.

+### Connecting to Sketch's Container

+You can interact directly with the container by:

+ 1. Using the "Terminal" tab in the UI
+ 2. Using `ssh`.
+Look at the startup logs or click on the information icon to see a command like `ssh sketch-ilik-eske-tcha-lott`.
+We have automatically configured your SSH configuration to make these special hostnames work.
+ 3. Using Visual Studio Code.
+Again, look for a command line or magic link behind the information icon, or when Sketch starts up.
+This starts a new VSCode session "remoted into" the container.
+You can use the terminal, review diffs, and so forth.

+By using SSH (and/or VSCode), you can forward ports from the container to your machine.
+For example, if you want to start your development webserver, you can do something like `ssh -L8000:localhost:8888 sketch-ilik-epor-tfor-ward go run ./cmd/server` to make `http://localhost:8000/` on your machine point to `localhost:8888` inside the container.

 ### Using the Browser Tools

 You can ask Sketch to browse a web page and take screenshots.
 There are tools